 The high number of calories in sugar makes it a key factor in obesity which does increase your risk of developing heart disease and diabetes.4

-Scientific researchers believe that blood sugar swings, neurotransmitter dysregulation and inflammation may all be reasons for sugar’s detrimental impact on mental health, and increased risk of depression5.
-It also increases risk of gout, poor dental health and increased risk of dementia.6
+Scientific researchers believe that blood sugar swings, neurotransmitter dysregulation, and inflammation may all be reasons for sugar’s detrimental impact on mental health, and increased risk of depression5.
+It also increases the risk of gout, poor dental health and increased risk of dementia.6

 So, there are lots of good reasons to cut down or give up sugar, especially since having just one sugary drink a day can put you over your recommended minimum intake.